 A devotional is an in-depth Bible study.
 A typical devotional should take you anywhere from 5 to 15 minutes to complete.
 Download and print a PDF version of this devotional for yourself, or use it with a friend to create an engaging discussion.

-Prayer can change our attitude, our mindset, and even change the situation itself
+Prayer can change our attitude, our mindset, and even our circumstances.

 What are the areas of your life in which you feel powerless?
 It may be a family dynamic, broken friendships, your future, or even something in your character that feels unchangeable.
-It can feel like we have done everything humanly possible to change these things, but nothing seems to work.
+You may feel like you have done everything humanly possible to change these things, but nothing seems to work.
 That’s where prayer comes in.

 Then Jesus told them, “I tell you the truth, if you have faith and don’t doubt, you can do things like this and much more.
 You can even say to this mountain, ‘May you be lifted up and thrown into the sea,’ and it will happen.
 You can pray for anything, and if you have faith, you will receive it.”